We’ll always tell you when we are collecting this information.

 If you’re advised to go to another service, we may send your details on to that service.
 We send your personal information, including your NHS number, and the answers to the questions you gave during the self-assessment.

 If you choose to get an email or text message confirming that your details have been sent to the receiving service, we use a secure government service called GOV.UK Notify.
-You can read about how your data is kept secure in their privacy notice.
+You can read about how your data is kept secure in the GOV.UK Notify privacy notice.

 By agreeing to be referred to a healthcare professional you consent to the sharing of your personal information in a way which respects the Common Law Duty of Confidentiality.